Akashlamba01/hodlinfo.com/README.md

 HODLINFO API

-This is a crypto currency values from wazirx API.
+This is a crypto currency API using wazirx real-time API.